andreezlee/ProgrammingProjects/README.md

 # ProgrammingProjects
-School or work projects for computer science
+School or projects for computer science